|

 At that time, Smith informed the Navy commander that the amphibious part of the landing was secure.

+The land operation then reverted to the Army command and X Corps under Almond.
 The Army had no official say about either the amphibious or the land operations.
 MacArthur was the

 five star general whose authority controlled the Army forces in Japan and Walker's Eighth Army command.